 This small village hosts “Little Town of Lights” on the 1st Saturday in December every year as a night of customer appreciation, where the local businesses open their doors with giveaways and drawings to thank the community for their support.

 The Historic Clifton Mill is just 5 minutes down the road, known for the largest Christmas light display in the world.

-One of the best kept secrets is that Cedarville is the birthplace of U.S. Senator James H. Kyle, the “Father of Labor Day.”
+One of the best-kept secrets is that Cedarville is the birthplace of U.S. Senator James H. Kyle, the “Father of Labor Day.”
 A celebration called Cedarfest is held every year on Labor Day weekend with a pancake breakfast supplied by the local fire station.
 The festival also includes a parade, arts and crafts booths set up at the park, a car show, and one of the best fireworks displays around.

 The Cedarville Opera House constructed in 1888 is a fascinating place to visit and is a 1/3 scale replica of the Royal Albert Hall in London.
-At the Opera house you experience how life used to be in the area with current programs including music, theater and literary recitals.
+At the Opera house, you experience how life used to be in the area with current programs including music, theater, and literary recitals.

 Cedarville also has a rich Indian history which can be seen hiking around the Indian Mound Reserve Park just outside of downtown.
 The Park’s trails also lead you to a nice size water fall and, as the name refers, to Indian mounds to climb up.
-Each year the community hold the Indian Festival at the Indian Mound Park.
+Each year the community holds the Indian Festival at the Indian Mound Park.
 The festival provides a great history lesson for kids and adults, featuring lots of hands on activities.